EdulaneDotCo/Mastering-Express.js/README.md

   - Implement unit tests, integration tests, and end-to-end tests.
   - Use testing frameworks and tools (e.g., Jest, Mocha).
   - Set up test coverage and continuous integration for automated testing.
-  - **Real-Time Project:** Develop and execute a comprehensive test suite for your project.
+  - **Applied Project:** Develop and execute a comprehensive test suite for your project.
 - **Best Practices:** Write meaningful tests, ensure high test coverage, and automate testing in the CI/CD pipeline.
 - **Practice Exercises:** Create and run various types of tests for your project.
 - **LeetCode/HackerRank:** Testing strategy and implementation challenges.